 A VIBRANT ARTS AND HEALTH HUB

-From mid-2017, DADAA Fremantle will relocate to the Fremantle Old Boy’s School.
-This exciting new partnership with the City of Fremantle allow us to better align with the City of Fremantle’s current Economic Development Strategy by strengthening DADAA’s contribution to ‘knowledge based’ and ‘population-based’ industries that create a sense of place, a public arts program, and an arts and cultural plan for the whole community.
+DADAA Fremantle is located in the Old Fremantle Boys’ School.
+An exciting new partnership with the City of Fremantle has allowed us to better align with the City of Fremantle’s current Economic Development Strategy by strengthening DADAA’s contribution to ‘knowledge-based’ and ‘population-based’ industries.
+The expanded hub provides a stronger sense of place, a more vibrant public arts program, and a more accessible arts and cultural plan for the whole community.

 The building is undergoing its final stage of renovation, which includes fit-out for the visual and digital arts studios, gallery and cafe.

 The following venues are located at the Boys’ School.
 Some spaces are available for hire.

 The heart of the Boys’ School, this is the largest space in the building and has been stripped back to its original form.
 Go to Space to Co to learn more about this venue and to hire it for your group activity or function.

 Home to PianoEasy during school terms for 40 weeks a year, DADAA and other groups use this space for the remaining 12 weeks during term breaks.
 We consider requests to use this space on a case-by-case basis.

 Visual Arts Studio